Predictive Subsampling for Scalable Inference in Networks

+Please see Algorithm \ref{algo1} for an algorithmic description of the procedure, and Figure \ref{fig:placeholder} for a visual depiction.

+\begin{remark} \textbf{Statistical intuition.} Equation~\eqref{eq:cross_edge_identity} explains the statistical intuition behind the predictive step.
+The distribution of the cross-edge vector $A_{i,S}$ is governed by two components: the \textit{local} latent position $x_i$, which is specific to the $i^{th}$ vertex, and the \textit{global} latent structure of the subgraph, represented by $X_S$.
+Estimating both components from the single vector $A_{i,S}$ is generally infeasible.
+The key idea of \texttt{PredSub} is to estimate the global component $X_S$ first, using the sampled subgraph $A_S$ in Step 2.
+Once $X_S$ has been estimated, Equation~\eqref{eq:predsub} reduces the estimation of the local parameter $x_i$ to a vector operation involving $A_{i,S}$.
+Thus, the sampled subgraph serves as an inferential anchor, and the remaining vertices can be incorporated one at a time in parallel through out-of-sample prediction. \end{remark}

-Note that, our method requires $d$ as an input parameter.
-We assume $d$ is known in our theoretical results.
-If $d$ is unknown, it can be estimated consistently via standard eigenvalue thresholding procedures (\mt{some references?}.
-For simulation studies we specify $d$ according to the data generation process.
+\begin{remark} \textbf{Choice of $d$.} Note that our method requires $d$ as an input parameter.
+We assume that $d$ is known in our theoretical results.
+If $d$ is unknown, it can be estimated consistently via existing methods \citep[see][for more details]{chatterjee2015matrix,han2019universal,chakrabarty2025network}.
+For simulation studies, we specify $d$ according to the data generation process.
 Meanwhile, in real data analysis, we report results for multiple choices of $d$ to demonstrate that our method consistently aligns with the results obtained via ASE in substantially less time for any fixed embedding dimension.
-Although one may estimate $d$ and then apply our procedure to obtain these benefits, developing or evaluating such dimension-selection strategies lies outside the scope of the present work.
+Although one may estimate $d$ and then apply \texttt{PredSub}, developing or evaluating such dimension selection strategies lies outside the scope of this work. \end{remark}

-As we alluded to earlier, Algorithm~\ref{algo1} is very computationally efficient as it involves a single matrix decomposition of $A_S$ that is of much smaller size than $A$, while the remaining steps in Algorithm~\ref{algo1} only use standard matrix-vector products; see Figure \ref{fig:PredSub} for a schematic representation of our algorithm.
-The computational complexity of the whole method can be expressed as, $\order(m^3 +nmd)$ which can be reduced more to $\order(m^2d + nmd)$ using randomized SVD or other iterative Lanczos-based algorithm.
-When $d \ll m$, it becomes $\order(nmd)$.
-Proper choice of $m$ which is $o(n)$ should make the complexity significantly smaller compared to the full sample ASE.
-We shall verify these claims in the Simulation Study section.

-Next wee focus on developing a hypothesis testing procedure that leverages the estimation strategy in Algorithm~\ref{algo1}.
+\begin{remark} \textbf{Computational complexity.} Recall that the computational complexity of ASE on the full network is $\order(n^3)$ using standard spectral decomposition and $\order(n^2d)$ for randomized SVD.
+In comparison, the computational complexity of the \texttt{PredSub} procedure is $\order(m^3 +nmd)$ using standard spectral decomposition and $\order(m^2d + nmd)$ using randomized SVD.
+When $d \ll m \ll n$, the complexity becomes $\order(nmd)$, which means \texttt{PredSub} is $n/m$ times faster than ASE on the full network.
+When using the standard SVD, the computational advantage gets even bigger to $n^2/m^2$ times. \end{remark}